MarcoDiFrancesco/LittleProjects/Notes/Web.md

 Typescript is a language that makes JavaScript closer to Java.

-Javascript has the problem that if the version of Javascript I'm using is not supported by my browser, I won't be able to run it.
+JavaScript has the problem that if the version of JavaScript I'm using is not supported by my browser, I won't be able to run it.

 There are 2 possible solutions to this: polyfiling and tanspiling.
 The **polyfiller** understand if the intrpreter is not able to run newer version of the language, and in that case, it sends libraries to the interpreter to understand the newer code.
 The **transpiler** changes the code syntax, to be accepted by the older version of the language.

-Typescript needs to be compiled in Javascript code before running into a browser.
+Typescript needs to be compiled in JavaScript code before running into a browser.
 Typescript it's possible to tranpile code in older versions of JavaScript, for example it's possible to compile into ES3 so it's userstood by interet explorer.

 One feature of Typescript is the variable definition: